Jeremy's Bay Campground

 Washrooms are complete with flush toilets, indoor sinks, outdoor sinks for dishwashing, and outdoor water taps.
 Tap water is tested regularly to ensure it is safe for drinking.

 The shower building provides free showers in a central location.
-Water is pre-heated by solar panels, part of Kejimkujik's efforts to reduce energy consumption.
+Water is pre-heated by solar panels, part of Parks Canada's efforts to reduce energy consumption.

 Playgrounds are located by most washroom buildings and within the campground loops.

 In the summer, during evenings, take a short walk from your campsite to Keji’s Amphitheatre.
-Check the activity schedule to see what evenings the amphitheatre comes alive with images, music, and drama.
+Check the interpretation schedule to see what evenings the amphitheatre comes alive with images, music, and drama.

 The focal point of Keji’s Dark Sky Preserve activities is the Sky Circle.
 Located off of P1 in the campground, it is handy for that late-night walk back to the campsite when the Dark Sky program is done.

-Near the shower building is the Internet station where you can bring your laptop and hook up to the Internet or access Keji's wireless network.
+Near the shower building is the Internet station where you can bring your laptop and hook up to the Internet or access Keji's wireless network (wi-fi).